Multiscale Neural Networks for Approximating Green's Functions: Introduction

 where \(\vtheta=\{a_i\}_{i=1}^{m+n}\cup \{b_i\}_{i=1}^{m+n}\cup \{\vw_i\}_{i=1}^{m+n}\cup \{c\}\) are the parameters associated with the $m+n$ neurons and $c$ is combined from the output biases from both $\phi_1$ and $\phi_2$.
 What distinguishes the two components of MSNN is the use of different activation functions, for which we have with the parameters $\alpha,\beta$ depending on the PDEs, and $\varepsilon$ is the same in \cref{eq: multi gauss}.
 This network structure introduces two distinct scales within the MSNN.

 Following the terminology commonly used in MSNN, we refer to $\phi_1(\vz; \vtheta_1)$ as the \emph{large-scale} NN, which is designed to capture the low regularity of the Green's function near $\vx = \vy$.
 On the other hand, $\phi_2(\vz; \vtheta_2)$ is the \emph{small-scale} NN, which instead focuses on learning the smooth regions of the Green's function and the residual of the first part.
 Recent studies have shown that relying solely on small-scale NNs is ineffective for accurately approximating the Green's function near $\vx=\vy$ \cite{teng2022learning}, since the NNs would require a large number of parameters to achieve a good approximation.
 Conversely, using only large-scale NN is inefficient as well, because Green's functions exhibit high smoothness, characterized by a small high-order Sobolev norm when $\vx$ is away from $\vy$ \cite{bebendorf2003existence}.
 This smoothness does not necessitate large-scale networks and would lead to an unnecessary increase in the number of neurons.
 This is a phenomenon referred to as the low-rank matrix structure in \cite{bebendorf2003existence}.
-We will further elaborate on these points later in the paper, using techniques from Barron space theory \cite{barron1993universal, weinan2022some, ma2020towards, siegel2022sharp, siegel2023characterization} to demonstrate that the proposed multiscale NN structure in \cref{nm} can enhance the learning efficiency by using much fewer neurons {with single-scale parameters} and thus significantly improve the training speed.
+We will further elaborate on these points later in the paper, using techniques from Barron space theory \cite{barron1993universal, weinan2022some, ma2020towards, siegel2022sharp, siegel2023characterization,li2024two} to demonstrate that the proposed multiscale NN structure in \cref{nm} can enhance the learning efficiency by using much fewer neurons {with single-scale parameters} and thus significantly improve the training speed.
 Specifically, a large-scale NN is used to approximate the low-regularity region (cf. \cref{bound}), while a small-scale NN is subsequently employed to approximate the residual of the first NN more efficiently (cf. \cref{bound2}).
-By ``more efficiently'', we mean that the MSNN requires fewer neurons and that the magnitude of its parameters remains moderate compared to single-scale NNs.
-Further details will be provided after \cref{bound2}.
+By ``more efficiently'', we mean that the MSNN requires fewer neurons and that the magnitude of its parameters remains moderate compared to single-scale NNs. {The proposed multiscale NN shares with Fast Multipole Method (FMM) and hierarchical-matrix methods the use of a hierarchical decomposition of the Green’s function \cite{beatson1997short,GREENGARD1987325,ying2012pedestrian,smash,ddh2,hbook}.
+The purpose, however, is fundamentally different: FMM and hierarchical matrix methods assume the Green’s function is known and accelerates the evaluation of its associated potential.
+By contrast, our approach addresses the setting where the Green’s function is \emph{unknown} and must be learned directly from the governing PDE.
+Once learned, the approximation could be used in conjunction with FMM or other fast summation schemes for efficient evaluation.} Further details will be provided after \cref{bound2}.

 Our main contributions of this work are summarized as follows: